Are you an eco-conscious individual who wants to study at a university with recognised green credentials?

 The University of Greenwich is located in the Royal Borough of Greenwich in London.
 Its main campus is located in the iconic Old Royal Naval College, a World Heritage Site that has been seen in many movies and TV shows.
 The university dates back to 1891 as the Woolwich Polytechnic, eventually becoming Thames Polytechnic before gaining university status in 1992.

 It appears in the top 100 UK Universities in the rankings by The Complete University Guide, The Guardian and The Times/Sunday Times.
 It’s also classified as Silver in Teaching Excellence Framework (TEF) of Higher Education.
 Around 20,000 students a year study at The University of Greenwich, including international students from more than 140 countries.

-The university may be largely based in a historic building that dates back centuries, but its facilities are much more modern.
+The university may be primarily based in a historic building that dates back centuries, but its facilities are much more modern.
 New buildings and improved resources include the addition of the state-of-the-art Stockwell Street library and academic building.
 This £76-million investment is also home to the campus library, film and TV studios, and first-rate editing suites.
-Meanwhile, the development of the Dreadnought building has turned it into the central hub and a go-to place for socialisation.
+Meanwhile, the development of the £25-million Dreadnought building has turned it into the central hub and a go-to place for socialisation.
 The neighbouring Stephen Lawrence Gallery showcases the work of contemporary artists.
 Greenwich Campus also has an on-site bar, two coffee shops, and several places to grab a bite.